 The simulated dataset was reconstructed with a set of algorithms: LineFit, SPEFit, MuExAngular and Spline-reco.
 The reconstructions are operating on the reconstructed pulses, each using a different method.
 While LineFit is minmizing the χ^2 of a fitted track hypothesis, SPEFit is using a likelihood fit with an analytical ice model.
 FIXME MuExAngular.
 Spline-rec is using a likelihood fit with a pdf obtained from tabulated values for a bulk-ice model.
-The reconstructions are chained: LineFit provides a seed for SPEFit and MuExAngular provides a reconstructed track.
+The reconstructions are chained: LineFit provides a seed for SPEFit and MuExAngular provides a real seed for Spline-reco, which does not use SPEFit as a seed.
+To compare the accuracy of the reconstruction results, we looked at the distributions of the opening angle Ψ between the simulated and reconstructed track.
 The median of this distribution is used as a figure of merrit.
 An example Ψ